 Surprisingly, Marlene also found that optimism for the future among members of the same group remained high.
 And they weren’t alone.
 While entrepreneurs struggled, the spirit of entrepreneurship thrived.

 Thriving on change

-This breaks a four-decade long trend, where periods of turmoil had seen applications drop.
+This breaks a four-decade-long trend, where periods of turmoil had seen applications drop.
 During the last major economic downturn, more than 100,000 fewer employer businesses were founded in 2009 than in 2007.
-However, we can’t ignore that past recessions also created opportunity for the disruptors.
+However, we can’t ignore that the past recession also created opportunities for the disruptors.
 The next generation of companies all emerged from the ashes of the recession of 2008.
 Was the phenomenon a hint of what was to come?

-The lion’s share of new business applications in 2020 were attributed to the retail sector.
-But what’s more telling is, within that industry, it was “non-store retail” (or ecommerce) stores that flourished.
+The lion’s share of new business applications in 2020 was attributed to the retail sector.
+But what’s more telling is, within that industry, “non-store retail” (or ecommerce) stores flourished.
 More consumers shifted to online shopping out of necessity, and tools to help businesses sell to these new customers rushed to market.

 An abrupt change in consumer habits had met a rapidly growing industry—and the opportunities that followed explain at least some of the recent enthusiasm for entrepreneurship.
 Online stores pivoted and sprung up anew to address the gaps caused by lockdowns and isolation.
 Think subscription basics, home fitness solutions, and balcony gardening kits.
 “People have reoriented what’s important to them,” says Dr. Elspeth Murray, Associate Dean at Queen’s University in Ontario, Canada.
 “And there are lots of new business opportunities out there as we speak.”

 There’s this explosion of new technology, creator tools, and democratization in entrepreneurship—you see change everywhere.